 I felt it was best to cook my own food, rather than eating outside.
 It was definitely more affordable and healthier in the long term.
 Vegetables came cheap, and meat, even cheaper.
-For the ‘ghar ke masale’ (spices from home), you can always carry them from home; but there were many Pakistani/Bangladeshi stores all over that stock up on Asian spices.
-I got my mobile connection from a Pakistani store, where I was met with that pleasant sensation of being back home.
+For the ‘ghar ke masale’ (spices from home), you can always carry them from home; but there were many Asian stores all over that stock up on Asian spices.
+I got my mobile connection from a Asian store, where I was met with that pleasant sensation of being back home.

 I also found that academic exposure in Germany was huge!
 The libraries were well stocked, and even when, by slim chance, a book wasn’t available, the institution came through with a very efficient inter-university loan system!
 I spent most of my time at the University of Würzburg in the library, where I was able to make full use of its resources – be it reading, scanning or issuing books from other libraries!

 Exchange programmes are not just about accomplishing academic pursuits but also about realising that travelling is the best way of learning.
 I was lucky that I found amazing guidance under the university coordinator and the head of the English Department, both of whom encouraged me to realise this fact and make full use of the exchange programme.
 Along with balancing my academic work, I tried to explore the new culture as much as possible.